 The only downside to her cooking abilities has been the few times I’ve dared to “diet” in her presence.
 It wasn’t even really a diet, just eating less carbs before the wedding!
 Every now and then I like to cut most carbs and sugar out of my diet (the month of December is not one of those times) as a way to cleanse my body and lose a few pounds.
 Anyway, I’ve learned not to tell her this.
 At the mere mention of this locura she seems to make every possible thing I “can’t” eat and then shake her head when I say “no, gracias.”

 The last time I was eating healthy she bought me two enormous bars of chocolate and made her famous arroz con leche.
-I nearly got angry with her because it feels like she’s not respecting or supporting my decision… but then I realize that feeding people is just how she shows her love.
+I nearly got angry with her because it feels like she’s not respecting or supporting my preferences… but then I realize that feeding people is just how she shows her love.
 And I do love her rice pudding…

 - 1-2 wide slices of lemon rind